 Clearly, these three books have not at all exhausted the subject.
 Continuing this search for effective political art I am currently exploring the work of two other artists, from the same angle.
 One is Polish artist Agnieszka Kalinowska.
 I first encountered her work when we were in Lodz for the installation of our first Madame B exhibition.
 I was asked to give a lecture at the Muzeum Sztuki.
 During my search of the museum’s holdings I found Kalinowska’s video Silencer from 2013.
 Watching it I realized how profoundly political a video can be without addressing anything specifically political at all.
 It stages estrangement, the just-not-fitting-in of young people who are out of place in the chic restaurant where they meet up.
 From that moment of discovery on, I have been looking more into her work, much of which addresses issues of migrations and refuge.
 This recent sculpture is a good example.

-The other artist on whose work I am writing a book is Indian artist Nalini Malani.
+The other artist on whose work I have been writing a book is Indian artist Nalini Malani.
 I had encountered her shadow play work at the Centre Pompidou, in the exhibition Paris-Delhi-Bombay in 2011.
 Images like shadows, projected on semi-translucent cylinders that turn, so that the shadows end up enlarged on the walls, and moving.
 The result is an extremely powerful deployment of the idea of the (multiply) moving image - past, present and future.
 When I met the artist later and conveyed my enthusiasm for the shadow plays, the idea began to take shape.
 I told her these works needed a book, an in-depth study that no exhibition catalogue can really be.
 The still below is from the shadow play Remembering Mad Meg.